leggetter/nexmo-caller-id/README.md

 	end
 ```

 Using the [`Pony` gem](https://github.com/benprew/pony) we can send an email from our web app.
-If you're having issues sending or receiving emails form your app look into using [SendGrid](https://larry-price.com/blog/2014/07/08/sending-emails-with-pony-and-sendgrid) or use [SMTP with Gmail](http://deonheyns.com/posts/a-journey-on-sending-emails-the-pony-gem/)
+If you're having issues sending or receiving emails from your app look into using [SendGrid](https://larry-price.com/blog/2014/07/08/sending-emails-with-pony-and-sendgrid) or use [SMTP with Gmail](http://deonheyns.com/posts/a-journey-on-sending-emails-the-pony-gem/)

 ---

 ## Putting it all together

 Now that we've built our Sinatra app, we can visit the url that ngrok gave us.
 It should look something like `http://fe894a45.ngrok.io/`

 We can enter the phone number to look up and pass in the email we want it sent to.

 ![home page](http://imgur.com/MzpKQyq.png)